Tuning Bloom filters

 To view the observed Bloom filters false positive rate and the number of SSTables consulted per read use cfstats in the nodetool utility.

-To change the bloom_filter_attribute on a table, use CQL.
+To change the bloom filter property on a table, use CQL.
 For example:

 ALTER TABLE addamsFamily WITH bloom_filter_fp_chance = 0.1;